 Tony Kushner

-Tony Kushner is an American playwright and screenwriter known for his play 'Angels in America: A Gay Fantasia on National Themes,' which earned him the Pulitzer Prize for Drama.
-His work often addresses political and social themes, particularly those concerning the LGBTQ community and the AIDS crisis.
-Kushner has also co-authored screenplays for films such as 'Munich' and 'Lincoln.'
+Tony Kushner is an American playwright and screenwriter, best known for his play 'Angels in America: A Gay Fantasia on National Themes'.
+He has received numerous awards for his work, including the Pulitzer Prize for Drama.

 Books